 - Staff should not conduct a home/community visit if any concern exists regarding animals.
 This should be discussed with in-line managers as to the risk that staff are potentially exposed to, including options for visits to occur at other suitable/alternate locations.

-Lone Worker Alarm System
+Lone Worker Alarm System for the workplace

 A duress alarm allows an employer to have the reassurance knowing that their staff are safe while working alone or out in the community and should a worker require emergency assistance help is available to them at the press of a button 24/7.

-Lone Worker Safety Monitoring
+Lone Workers Safety Monitoring

 In the event of an accident, violence, assault, fire or even medical emergency for you or a client, once the alarm is pressed MePACS will contact you within 2 minutes to find out what help you need and contact either a manager, security team or 000.